 One of the drawbacks to DIY, in general, is the lack of ideas and the fear of not getting it right.
 This is what this article seeks to reconcile by providing several liquor cabinet ideas that you can choose from and do yourself, including plans with easy steps to follow.

-The designs listed here are not only easy to do but are also appealing, so you can have a space that can carry all your liquor while boosting the aesthetics of your space.
+The designs listed here are not only easy to execute but also appealing, allowing you to create a space that can accommodate all your liquor while enhancing the aesthetics of your surroundings.

 1. Liquor Rack

 Top of this list is a large liquor and wine rack for people who keep a lot of alcohol.
 It contains several chambers to keep the bottles lying on their sides or standing.
 There are also glass hangers at the top for a classy display.

 This rack is large and will take up considerable space in your kitchen, so it may be best to have a dedicated area for it.
 Somewhere its elegant display can easily be appreciated.
 Replicating this will take up a lot of materials, of which wood is the primary material needed.
 As earlier mentioned, you’ll need a large space to keep this rack, and it’s best for people with lots of liquor to store.

 2. X-Factor With Drawer

 Small, portable, and moveable, this liquor cabinet presents simple yet effective storage for people looking to house some of their alcohol.
 Don’t get fooled by its simplicity, as it brings a huge X-factor into its design in the shape of an X-shaped chamber.

 It does have a section to keep glasses but unlike most cabinets with overhead hangers, this design allows the cups to be kept upright.
 There’s also a drawer to keep other things like wine openers.
 Its small size means you can keep it almost anywhere without filling up the whole area.
 However, this also means it can only accommodate a few bottles.
 Making this design is easy when you follow the guide.